ingo/ingo.github.io/_recipes/old_fashioned_baked_donuts.md

 time: 24 minutes
 title: Old-Fashioned Baked Donuts
 ---

+They are perfectly sweet and cakey without being too sugary.
 This Old-Fashioned Baked Donut recipe will remind you just how delicious breakfast can taste!
 These simple, baked donuts will give you familiar old-fashioneds without all the hassle of rolling, cutting, and frying the dough.
 They are perfectly sweet and cakey without being too sugary.
 They make a great breakfast treat or delicious snack at any time of day!

 ### Ingredients